mariapreethihub/MySQL-DDL-Constraints/README.md

-# MySQL-Data Constraints in MySQL
+# Data Constraints in MySQL

 **Overview**